-(H) This pro forma common stock adjustment represents an estimated share issuance of 15.7 million of the Company's shares of common stock at \$0.01 par value in connection with the closing of the merger.

-- (I) Additional paid-in-capital on a pro forma basis reflects the share conversion of 1.3 shares of GEO's stock for each share of Cornell common stock exchanged (assuming 80% of the estimated 15.1 million shares of Cornell common stock are exchanged for the stock consideration).
+- (H) This pro forma common stock adjustment represents an estimated share issuance of 15.7 million of the Company's shares of common stock at \$0.01 par value in connection with the closing of the merger. - (I) Additional paid-in-capital on a pro forma basis reflects the share conversion of 1.3 shares of GEO's stock for each share of Cornell common stock exchanged (assuming 80% of the estimated 15.1 million shares of Cornell common stock are exchanged for the stock consideration).
 The aggregate value of the estimated 15.7 million shares of GEO common stock, using the closing price of the Company's shares on May 28, 2010, was \$331.7 million.
 Refer to Note 3. - (J) Pro forma retained earnings reflects estimated non-recurring transaction expenses of \$19.0 million.
 Transaction costs, which GEO expects to be non-deductible for Federal income tax purposes, include legal, financial advisory, due diligence, and filing fees and other costs necessary to close the transaction.
 This adjustment excludes \$7.6 million of automatic change in control payments relative to certain executive employee agreements which are reflected in Accounts payable, accrued expenses and accrued payroll.
 See Note (E). - (K) Reflects an adjustment to eliminate Cornell's historical equity. - (L) Pro forma revenue and operating expense for the thirteen weeks ended April 4, 2010 and for the year ended January 3, 2010 reflects the elimination of \$0.4 million of rental income and \$0.4 million of rental expense and \$1.7 million of rental income and \$1.7 million rental expense, respectively, related to a facility currently owned by GEO and leased to Cornell. - (M) Pro forma depreciation and amortization for the thirteen weeks ended April 4, 2010 and for the fiscal year ended January 3, 2010 reflects an increase of \$2.0 million and \$7.3 million, respectively for the estimated amortization of intangible assets.
 For the purposes of the Unaudited Pro Forma Condensed Combined Statements of Income, GEO applied an estimated amortizable life of 7 years to calculate the amortization expense which is partially offset by the reversal of amortization expense recognized by Cornell for the three-months ended March 31, 2010 and the year ended December 31, 2009.
-GEO determined that a 7-year useful life was appropriate based on its analysis of publicly available information and its expectation of the performance of these contracts.
+The intangible assets primarily relate to facility management contracts.
+The 7-year useful life is an average based on the expected probability of contracts being renewed, analysis of publicly available information, as well as GEO's experience with prior acquisitions and the independent intangible analysis completed in connection with those transactions.
 GEO will finalize its estimate during the valuation process.
 The table in note (B) provides a sensitivity analysis related to changes in depreciation and amortization expense should the final valuation be significantly different from initial estimates.

-Tro Forma Aujustments (m.
-000 s) 100 3)

-Thirt een Weeks

-Fiscal Year Ended January 3, 2010

-Elimination of Cornell's amortization expense \$ (132) \$ (1,135)

-Incremental amortization related to approximately \$59 million of identifiable intangible assets amortized over an estimated useful life

-of 7 years 2,109 8,479

-Pro Forma Adjustments \$ 1,977 \$ 7,344
+Pro Forma Adjustments (in '000's teen Weeks ed April 4, 2010 iscal Year Ended January 3, 2010 Elimination of Cornell's amortization expense \$ (132) \$ (1,135) Incremental amortization related to approximately \$59 million of identifiable intangible assets amortized over an estimated useful life of 7 years 2,109 8,479 Pro Forma Adjustments \$ 1,977 \$ 7,344